elyukai/optolith-database-schema/docs/Git-Workflow.md

 ![](images/Tutorial-6.png)

-In the beginning, this tab will not list any changes &ndash; because you haven't done anything yet!
+In the beginning, this tab will not list any changes &ndash; because you haven’t done anything yet!

 Once you change something (and save it) it will be shown here.